 NAHB Continuing Education Partners

 NAHB Education seeks to engage with relevant industry partners to supplement continuing education opportunities for designees and to broaden the reach of NAHB’s curriculum.
-NAHB has partnered with the following organizations as either a provider or to offer some form of reciprocity for continuing education hours.
+NAHB’s continuing continuing education partners include the following organizations which accept our courses for CE credit or offer some form of reciprocity for continuing education hours.

 The National Association of Home Builders is a registered provider of AIA-approved continuing education under Provider Number G533.
 These learning programs are registered with AIA CES for continuing professional education.
 As such, it does not include content that may be deemed or construed to be an approval or endorsement by the AIA of any material of construction or any method or manner of handling, using, distributing, or dealing in any material or product.
 AIA continuing education credit has been reviewed and approved by AIA CES.
 Learners must complete the entire learning program to receive continuing education credit.
 AIA continuing education Learning Units earned upon completion of this course will be reported to AIA CES for AIA members.
 Certificates of Completion for both AIA members and non-AIA members are available upon request.